matrix-org/matrix-spec-proposals/proposals/3824-oidc-aware-clients.md

 - support the `m.login.sso` auth flow
 - where a `delegated_oidc_compatibility` value of `true` is present on an `m.login.sso` then *only* offer that auth flow to the user
 - append `action=login` and `action=register` parameters to the SSO redirect URLs
-- link users to manage their account at the OP web UI given by [MSC2965](https://github.com/matrix-org/matrix-spec-proposals/pull/2965) instead of native UI
+- link users to manage their account at the OpenID Provider web UI given by [MSC2965](https://github.com/matrix-org/matrix-spec-proposals/pull/2965) instead of native UI
+- check and honour the `m.3pid_changes` [capability](https://spec.matrix.org/v1.7/client-server-api/#m3pid_changes-capability) so that the user is not offered the ability to add or remove 3PIDs when OIDC is used
+- if the user wishes to sign out a device session other than it's own then the client **must** link the user to the OpenID Provider web UI given by [MSC2965](https://github.com/matrix-org/matrix-spec-proposals/pull/2965) if provided
+- where the user is linked to the OpenID Provider web UI above, the client should include `#action=logout&device_id=<device_id>` in the URL to indicate which device session the user wishes to sign out

 Optionally, an *OIDC aware* client **could**: